CareLogistics/somni/README.md

 Time for 1000000 matches to 10000 somni routes "Elapsed time: 3908.063 msecs"
 ```
 Somni's routing performance is faster than other Ring routing routing libraries I've tested - currently: gudu, bidi & compojure.
 The above test generates 10000 URI routes with between 2 and 5 URI path segments.
-The difference between 28 & 10k routes is minimal.
+The difference between 28 & 10k routes is minimal.<p>

+There are additional tests comparing compojure and somni performance in perf-tests.clj.

 ## License